-On the surface, being a private landlord appears to be as simple as keeping track of due dates and collecting a monthly check.
+On the surface, being an independent landlord appears to be as simple as keeping track of due dates and collecting a monthly check.
 Regrettably, this is not the case.
 Landlords do more than crunch numbers; there are numerous advantages and disadvantages to being a private landlord.

 They may want to make money on their investment property, but management must come first.
 Independent landlords have a lot on their plates—from managing demands to filling vacancies and ensuring consistent cash flow.